HPV vaccination in Japan

+Background

 Cervical cancer is one of the most common cancers affecting young women in Japan.
 Each year, more than 10,000 women are diagnosed with cervical cancer, and approximately 3,000 die from the disease.
 In addition, about 1,000 women under the age of 40 lose their fertility each year due to cervical cancer treatment.
-In 2021, there were 10,690 diagnosed cases of cervical cancer in Japan, and in 2023, the number of deaths from the disease was 2,949.
+In 2021, there were 10,690 diagnosed cases of cervical cancer in Japan, and in 2024, the number of deaths from the disease was 2,751.

 These figures have remained largely unchanged for the past 30 years, in contrast to declining trends observed in other developed countries such as the United States, the United Kingdom, European nations, and Australia.
 One of the main contributing factors is the low uptake of cervical cancer screening by cytology and the absence of an organized screening system.
 Many women undergo irregular, ad hoc screenings, and the self-reported screening rate within two years among women aged 20 to 65 is approximately 40%.
 Under these circumstances, widespread use of the HPV vaccine is expected to play a major role in reducing the burden of cervical cancer in Japan.

+Some researchers argue that Japan’s vaccine environment has a distinctive pattern.
+According to Andrew Gordon and Michael R. Reich, Japan is not historically a “vaccine‑hesitant country,” and routine childhood vaccines are widely accepted.
+However, repeated social movements over alleged vaccine injuries made both the government and the public more cautious toward newly introduced vaccines.
+Gordon and Reich referred to this dynamic as a “puzzle of vaccine hesitancy.”